-We understand that sometimes exceptional circumstances occur beyond your control that may affect your ability to study and/or prepare for your exam.
-Special consideration is a process that ensures CPA Program candidates are not disadvantaged in their exam preparation or exam performance by circumstances beyond their control.
+We understand that sometimes exceptional circumstances beyond your control may affect your ability to study or prepare for your exam.
+Special consideration is a process that ensures you aren't disadvantaged if this happens.

 Who can apply for special consideration?

-* Supporting documentation is required for applications on the grounds of medical conditions or personal hardship.
+*Supporting documentation is required if your application is on the grounds of a medical condition or personal hardship.

 If your study has been affected and you don’t feel adequately prepared for your exam, or you’re simply no longer able to attend your exam, you may:

-Special consideration is not applicable for candidates who wish to cancel or defer their exam.
+Special consideration is not applicable if you wish to cancel or defer your exam.
 If you wish to cancel or defer your exam, please visit My CPA Program to manage your enrolment.

 - Complete the form, remembering to check that the documentation is complete, current and certified where required